sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.16.md

     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/S_gj44k97CA?autoplay=0&amp;cc_load_policy=0&amp;start=0&amp;end=0&amp;loop=0&amp;controls=1&amp;modestbranding=0&amp;rel=0" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" frameborder="0"></iframe>
 </div>

-Many large organizations have old versions of code running in production and need to search across all the code for that release.
-Sourcegraph 3.16 introduces the ability to create a context consisting of many repositories with specific revisions to be searched.
+Many organizations have old releases running in production and need to search across all the code for a release.
+Sourcegraph 3.16 introduces version contexts as an experimental feature.
+This introduces the ability to create a context consisting of many repositories with specific revisions to be searched.
 As you explore search results, you might need to navigate your code.
 Version contexts are respected by code intelligence hovers (go to definition and find references), and allow you to quickly traverse the specific code revisions you care about.

 In this release, any non-master branches that are specified in the context will use our non-indexed search.
 This means that results may be slow for larger deployments.
 We are working on adding support for indexing additional branches that are specified within the context, and will include this in a future release.